Christianity in the Middle East: Israel

 Some 80% of Christians residing permanently in Israel are Arabs, numbering at least 180,400 as of 2019.
 Of all Christians, around 60% belong to the Melkite Greek Catholic Church, 32% of all Christians belong to the Eastern Orthodox Church, mainly the Jerusalem Patriarchate though some recent immigrants are Russian Orthodox.
 Smaller numbers are Roman Catholics, Maronites, Assyrians, Armenians, Georgians and Messianic Jews.
 During the 1990s, the Christian community had been increased due to the immigration of Jewish-Christian mixed marriages, who had predominantly arrived from the countries of the former Soviet Union.
 This added another 20–30 thousands of mostly Greek Orthodox Christians with Russian and Ukrainian ancestry.
 Many Christian towns or neighborhoods were totally or partially destroyed during the creation of the State in the 1940s and 1950s such as Iqrith, Al bassa, kufur birim, Ma’loul, West Jerusalem neighborhoods, all residents of Safed, Beisan, Tiberias (including Christians), a big part of the Christians in Haifa, Jaffa, Lydda, Ramleh and other places.

 In recent years, the Christian population in Israel has increased significantly by presence of foreign workers from a number of countries (predominantly the Philippines and Romania).
 Numerous churches have opened in Tel Aviv, in particular.

 Nine churches are officially recognized under Israel's confessional system, for the self-regulation of status issues, such as marriage and divorce.
 These are the Eastern Orthodox, Roman Catholic (Latin rite), Gregorian-Armenian, Armenian Catholic, Syriac Catholic, Chaldean (Uniate), Melkite (Greek Catholic), Assyrian Church of the East, Ethiopian Orthodox, Maronite and Syriac Orthodox churches.
 There are more informal arrangements with other churches such as the Anglican Church and the Church of Jesus Christ of Latter-day Saints.

 Arab Christians are one of the most educated groups in Israel.
-Maariv have describe the Arab Christians sectors as "the most successful in education system", since Arab Christians fared the best in terms of education in comparison to any other group receiving an education in Israel.
+Maariv (newspaper) has described the Arab Christians sectors as "the most successful in education system", since Arab Christians fared the best in terms of education in comparison to any other group receiving an education in Israel.
 Arab Christians have one of the highest rates of success in the matriculation examinations, (64%) both in comparison to the Muslims and the Druze and in comparison to all students in the Jewish education system as a group.
 The rate of students studying in the field of medicine was also higher among the Arab Christian students, compared with all the students from other sectors.
 The percentage of Arab Christian women who are higher education students is higher than other sectors.